 - Executive sponsors are actively engaged and invested in project success.

-Project scope is controlled effectively.
+The project scope is controlled effectively.

 At the practical level where project management teams live, success or failure often depends on how things are done in a hands-on sense.
 At this level, strategy, resources, and tools make all the difference.